 And while we’re on the topic, check out my Strategic Coaching program to see what it can do for you.
 I absolutely love it!

-8. Getting a Designation
+9. Getting a Designation

 This is another example of investing in yourself.
 Whatever your career is, you should be looking to add any necessary designations for your field.

 Find out what certifications represent the top of your field, and invest some money getting a designation for yourself.

-If you feel that your career is stagnating, and a lot of people do these days, going back to school could be the best investment of time and money that you ever make. $10,000 won’t get you a graduate degree at a name university, but it could cover much or even most of the cost of getting an Associates degree at your local community college.
+If you feel that your career is stagnating, and a lot of people do these days, going back to school could be the best investment of time and money that you ever make. $10,000 won’t get you a graduate degree at a name university, but it could cover much or even most of the cost of getting an associate’s degree at your local community college.

-10. Online Courses
+11. Online Courses

 If the idea of returning to school to get a new degree doesn’t appeal to you, or if you are at a point in your life where it’s simply too inconvenient, you should look into taking online courses.
 There are all kinds of courses available that can help you move into a new career or business.

-11. Starting Your Own Business
+12. Starting Your Own Business

 This is yet another example of investing in yourself.
-By starting your own business, you put yourself in a position to take maximum advantage of your knowledge, skills and abilities.
+By starting your own business, you put yourself in a position to take maximum advantage of your knowledge, skills, and abilities.
 That increases the likelihood of your earning a high income.